by M. Mehedi | Last Updated January 10, 2018

 - Smaller Head than standard size.

 - The string pattern of 16 x 17 force control over power.

 - primarily titanium alloy is not better than higher graphite composite.

 This racquet is one of the best squash racquets for beginners from our list.
 This one is also the cheapest product.
 If you are thinking of starting squashing but confused on spending so much money, then this one is perfect for you to start the journey.
 You will find almost all the features that a player needs.

 The Dunlop is beyond heavy in the squash racquet market.
 The weight is 175gm which is almost 30gm heavier than the standard one. for a beginner, this one is perfect as they love to play power shot than the solid swing.
 But the problem is this heavy racquet will detach you from learning skills of control.
 Its string pattern is 14×20 which will offer the additional control to the player.
 Its graphite alloy composition will provide a good balance of power with a little vibration during playing the shot.

 - The cheapest product with good quality.

-- Not good for intermediate player or advance player.
+- Not good for the intermediate player or advance player.

 - Its string pattern will reduce the power for control.

-I have tried to list out here the best squash racquets which may helpful from a beginner to intermediate player and also advance level player.
+I have tried to list out here the best squash racquets which may help from a beginner to intermediate player and also advance level player.
 But honestly speaking there is no ‘best’ for squash racket, as it differs player to player.
 One love to play power shot, another love to do solid swing.
-One suggestion for beginner that it’s better to choose a little bit heavy racquet at the beginning and once you move to intermediate level then you can choose light racquets to play with swing and this will help you to move on advance level.
+One suggestion for a beginner that it’s better to choose a little bit heavy racquet at the beginning and once you move to intermediate level then you can choose light racquets to play with swing and this will help you to move on the advanced level.